Ryan Johansson: Club career

 Johansson is a former youth academy player of his hometown club Racing-Union.
 He subsequently moved to Metz and joined Bayern Munich later.
 He was an unused substitute in Bayern Munich's 2–0 defeat against Borussia Dortmund in 2019 DFL-Supercup.

 On 22 January 2020, Johansson joined Spanish club Sevilla on a contract until June 2026.
 On 13 August 2021, he joined Eredivisie club Fortuna Sittard on a season long loan deal.
 He made his professional debut for the club on 2 October 2021 in a 3–1 league defeat against NEC.

+On 30 August 2023, Johansson signed with SC Freiburg II in the 3.
+Liga.
+He scored his first goal for the club on 16 September 2023, in a 2–0 away win against Arminia Bielefeld at the Bielefelder Alm.

+On 8 July 2024, Johansson signed with SV Wehen Wiesbaden in 3.
+Liga.

 International career

 Born in Luxembourg to a Swedish father and Irish mother, Johansson has represented all three countries at international level.
 In January 2019, Johansson announced that he intended to pledge his future to Ireland.
 In May 2021, he received clearance from FIFA to switch his allegiance from Luxembourg to Ireland.